ETF-SD/etfsd-ctf/sentinel/logs/README.md

 ## Challenge

 > Hoax apparently had a 7 Phantoms FTP server setup on his local network a few months ago that had some important files.
-For a small price he was persuaded to give us the file name of one of his Powershell log files.
+For a small price he was persuaded to give us the file path of one of his Powershell log files.
 Check it out for anything suspicious

-File Name: `session-7pftp.log`
+File Path: `C:\Program Files\Common Files\system\session-7pftp.log`

 ## Hints